Ciomadul: Current status

-Hydrothermal activity has been noted at Ciomadul and Tusnand-Bai, including a high temperature system at depth with temperatures exceeding 225 C. The Tusnand-Bai springs have temperatures of 15–23 C and discharge salty, carbon dioxide-rich water which emerges from pyroclastic deposits.
+Hydrothermal activity has been noted at Ciomadul and Tușnad-Băi, including a high temperature system at depth with temperatures exceeding 225 C. The Tușnad-Băi springs have temperatures of 15–23 C and discharge salty, carbon dioxide-rich water which emerges from pyroclastic deposits.
 They are used in spas in the area.
 In one cave, autotropic bacterial biofilms have been found which subsist on the exhaled gases or the sulfur deposits.

 Future activity

 Volcanoes are usually considered to be active if they have had eruptions during the Holocene.
 However, as demonstrated by the unexpected eruption of Chaiten volcano in Chile in May 2008, even long-inactive volcanoes can become active again.
 Such volcanoes can constitute a threat to regions with seemingly quiet volcanism.
-Ciomadul has had repose periods of over 10,000 years and possibly even longer.
+Ciomadul has had repose periods that lasted longer than the timespan elapsed since the last eruption.
 Zircon crystallization data imply that the magma chambers of Ciomadul were active over time spans of over 300,000 years.

 Uniquely, Ciomadul is a still alive volcano in Eastern Europe and its craters have a youthful appearance.
 There is always the possibility of renewed volcanic activity if the magma chamber has not solidified even if there is no positive evidence of ongoing magma generation.
 Deep earthquake activity at Ciomadul occurs down to a depth of 70 km, indicating that the volcanic system between the magma chamber and lithospheric melts is still active.
 It is considered to be a potentially active volcano although the risk of impending eruptions has been greatly exaggerated by sensationalist media.
+Potential eruptions may be heralded by seismic swarms caused by the ascent of magma, followed by deformation of the edifice and degassing in the last weeks and hours before the eruption.